 You will hear him say if you listen to his podcast or watch it on YouTube.
 “How much would an extra $1,000 a month change your life?”

 I know people who LOVE the side hustle.
 They have mowed lawns, baked pumpkin rolls, rented out rooms in their house, and detailed cars.

 Talk about some gazelle intensity – working your job forty hours a week and then working another 30 hours on the weekend?
 Determination and ‘gazelle intense.’

 What are you good at?
 Do you like kids?
 Babysit.
 Are you a night owl who enjoys people?
 Bartend.

 Check out this article on how to make money for more ideas.

 Downside.
 My job is stressful and exhausting.
-I’m too tired to mow my own lawn so there’s no way I’m going to have enough energy to mow someone else’s lawn.
-The last thing I want to do on the weekends is to take time away from my family and friends to “side hustle”.
+I’m too tired to mow my lawn, so there’s no way I will have enough energy to cut someone else’s lawn.
+The last thing I want to do on the weekends is to take time away from my family and friends to “side hustle.”
 Weekends are made for fun.